FenixAlliance/APS.Core/README.md

 - Install the latest edition (v16.8 or higher) of [Visual Studio 2019](https://visualstudio.microsoft.com/vs/) (Community, Professional, or Enterprise Editions) with the **ASP.NET and web development** workload enabled.
 Alliance Business Suite works with ALL editions of Visual Studio from Community to Enterprise.
 If you do not have a SQL Server installation available already and you wish to use LocalDB for development, you must also install the **.NET desktop development workload**.

-- Download a release or Clone the ABS.Portal repository to your local system using Git.
+- Download a release or Clone the ABS.
+Portal repository to your local system using Git.
 Open the **FenixAlliance.ABS.Portal.sln** solution file and Build the solution.
 Make sure you specify FenixAlliance.ABS.Portal as the Startup Project and then Run the application.

 **Installing an official release:**